ivanpreziosi/gastropod/README.md

 ```
 This user will now be allowed to login into gastropod.
 Every further user you would like to give access to Gastropod should have a related record in this table.

-## Register Gastropod Routes in RouteServiceProvider
+# 4)Register Gastropod Routes in RouteServiceProvider
 Last step is registering gastropod routes into your app's RouteServiceProvider.
 To do this open the file `app\Providers\RouteServiceProvider.php` and add the gastropod bit after all other entries in the boot function:
 ```php
 public function boot()